TaylanUB/scheme-bytestructures/README.md

 propagating and partial evaluating optimizer might be able to turn bytestructure references into direct bytevector references, yielding identical results to the macro API.
-That is the most optimal outcome, but more realistic is that most of the work happens at run-time, which is the case in Guile 2.0.
+That is the most optimal outcome, but more realistic is that most of the work happens at run-time.

 The offset calculation avoids allocation, which will make its speed predictable.
 It takes linear time with regard to the depth of a